The Ultimate Guide To Hiking New Zealand's

 Ignore the signs

 At the beginning of the track at each end are Department of Conservation signs indicating the length of time to allow for the hike.
 They both claim it’s 6hrs from car park to car park.
 Typically, throughout New Zealand, signs like these are generous.
 Not so for the Blue Mountain Track.
-If you’re well-conditioned to hiking mountains and have a high degree of fitness you may well be able to meet the indicated time frame.
+If you're a super fit adventure racer you'll knock it over in under 5hrs.
 If you’re of moderate fitness and a photography enthusiast like me, bank on 8-9hrs.

 Where to Stay